 Compassion Soup Kitchen

 Compassion Soup Kitchen provides hot meals to Wellington’s most vulnerable.
-At Alert Level 2, they will serve one takeaway meal every day between 12 noon and 1pm.
-Takeaway coffee and tea also available.
-Check the Compassion Soup Kitchen website for an up-to-date schedule.
+Takeaway tea and coffee also available, check the Compassion Soup Kitchen website for an up-to-date schedule.

 Phone: 04 385 9299

 If you need emergency accommodation, call the Ministry of Social Development (MSD) on 0800 559 009.
 Please have your MSD number ready if you have one.